UstadMobile/UstadMobile/README.md

 To build and run tests:

+1. Copy keystore.properties.example to keystore.properties - use
+   this for signing credentials.
+You can copy it and leave the values as they are for development/testing before signing.

-1. Copy core/testsettings.gradle.example to core/testsettings.gradle
+2. Copy core/testsettings.gradle.example to core/testsettings.gradle

-2. Make gradle copy the default app config: cd core gradle initAppConfig
+3. Make gradle copy the default app config: cd core gradle initAppConfig

-3. See the README file in ports/<platform name>
+4. See the README file in app-<platform name>